Support for families with an at-risk child or young person

 - who will take what actions and by when.

-How long the agreement lasts
+How long a FRA lasts

-The agreement can last up to 12 months, depending on your needs and the needs of the child or young person.
+A FRA can last up to 12 months, depending on your needs and the needs of the child or young person.

-Get support after the agreement ends
+Get support after the FRA ends

 - more support is needed